FOUNDING & purposes

 meet the advisory board

-Established 1983 in Boston, Mentor Group is a publicly supported research institute that founded a distinctive constitutional, legal-economic and political-economic exchange following the classical definition of political economy that applies the principles of justice to economic and business affairs.
-Toward this end, Mentor created a peer group of Supreme Court Justices, EU Commissioners and corporate counsels in the European Union and the United States.
+Established 1983 in Boston, Mentor Group is a non-profit 501(c)(3) research institute that founded a distinctive constitutional, legal-economic and political-economic exchange following the classical definition of political economy that applies the principles of justice to economic and business affairs.
+Unique among public service organizations, we entered the 21st Century bringing together cross-Atlantic viewpoints and collaborative conversations with a peer group of Supreme Court Justices, legislators, EU Commissioners, scholars and industry leaders in the European Union and the United States.

 Mentor Group began this exchange in its inaugural Symposium collaborating with the Woodrow Wilson Center at the Smithsonian Institution in Washington, DC.
 The Chief Justice of the United States Supreme Court Warren Burger presided over this Symposium in 1985 where the principal address was given by The Honourable Lord Cameron, KT (Lord of Session and President of The Royal Society of Edinburgh), who related Scottish political economy from the Enlightenment to the founding of the United States of America.
 US Appeals Court for the DC Circuit Judge Robert Bork responded to Lord Cameron.
 Mentor Group then helped prepare the overseas contributions to the United States Constitution Bicentennial Symposium of the Smithsonian Institution in May 1987.